Sriiinini/CovidSG-Project/README.md

 ## Project Overview

 Amid the global spread of COVID-19, I had the privilege of contributing to the COVID operations in Singapore.
-Though the specifics of my work are confidential, itscore focus was on delivering real-time data insights.
+Though the specifics of my work are confidential, it's core focus was on delivering real-time data insights.
 This project serves as a demonstration of the invaluable contributions made during my work stint.
 The insights derived from this project will provide a good understanding of how the pandemic impacted Singapore from 2020 to 2021.

 I've employed public datasets available online, which sourced data from daily Press Releases on the Covid-19 situation in Singapore.